MariusLang/getfeiertage.js/README.md

 ## Usage
 A list of all available holidays can be found [here](./holiday-list.md).

+It's difficult to maintain a npm package that contains German, Austrain and also Swiss holidays.
+If there are holidays missing, feel free to open an issue or a pull request.
+I will add those holidays immediately.

 ```javascript
 const Feiertage = require('getfeiertage.js').Feiertage;
 const FeiertageInfo = require('getfeiertage.js').FeiertageInfo;